 The Dow dates back to the late 1800s, while the S&P 500 was introduced in the 1950s — and now, they're both managed by the same company, S&P Dow Jones Indices.
-Today, more than 100 exchange-traded funds (ETFs) are benchmarked to these indexes, which gives investors an easy way to track their performance.
+Today, more than 100 exchange-traded funds (ETFs) are benchmarked to these indexes, which gives investors on and off Wall Street an easy way to track their performance.

 While both the S&P 500 and Dow are made up of some of the world's largest companies, there are several key differences between them.
 And even though these indexes generally move in the same direction on a daily basis, there can be disparities in returns over longer periods of time.

 Here's what you need to know about these two indexes.

 One of the most significant differences between these two indexes is the number and type of companies included in each.
 As its name suggests, the S&P 500 is made up of 500 of the largest publicly traded companies, while the Dow is a collection of 30 companies that are selected to represent their respective industries.

 Here's how that distinction affects the composition of each index: